 Mechanics Lien Agent ArticlesRSS feed for this section

-Over the past several months, the Lien Blog has spent a good deal of time discussing North Carolina’s recently amended lien laws, with special attention given to the newly created lien agent.
-As noted…Read More
+Over the past several months, the Construction Finance Journal has spent a good deal of time discussing North Carolina’s recently amended lien laws, with special attention given to the newly created lien agent.
+As…Read More

 As we noted in another post, more than 300 counties across the country offer electronic filing of mechanics lien and/or notices.
 Furthering electronic capabilities, some entire states, such as Iowa, are moving toward housing the entire lien registry…Read More